BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 1. Plugins must not access user tokens, emails, phone numbers, billing info or passwords.
 1. Plugins must not risk a user's account.
     - This includes but is not limited to:
-      - Self-botting,
+      - Self-botting
-      - Spamming API requests,
+      - Spamming API requests
-      - Spamming Protobuf (cloud sync),
+      - Spamming Protobuf (cloud sync)
-      - Using non-user APIs,
+      - Using non-user APIs
-      - Bypassing nitro features,
+      - Bypassing nitro features
-      - Animated status,
+      - Animated status
-      - Message logging.
+      - Message logging
       - Automating Quest Completion.
 1. Plugins must not provide access to potentially sensitive information from other users of the platform which is not otherwise accessible.
     - This includes but is not limited to:
-      - Hidden channels,
+      - Hidden channels
-      - Deleted messages,
+      - Deleted messages
-      - Invisible/Offline status distinction.
+      - Invisible/Offline status distinction
 1. Plugins must not use remote libraries.
    - Necessary dependencies should be either bundled or a separate plugin.
 1. Plugins must not use closed source nor self-hosted binaries or libraries.